-Prerequisite(s): Successful completion of the first three semesters of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher, and proof of current American Heart Association Cardiopulmonary Resuscitation/Basic Life Support Certification.
+Prerequisite(s): Successful completion of the first three semesters of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 This course builds upon and expands the clinical skills developed in Dental Hygiene Clinic I, II, and III while providing opportunities for direct patient care under instructor supervision in a variety of clinical settings.
 In addition to the foundational skills developed in previous clinic courses, students will implement advanced instrumentation techniques, perform adjunctive therapies and supportive procedures, and prepare individualized comprehensive dental hygiene care plans to meet the needs of advanced clinical patients.